-We are taking the needed and recommended steps from our local, state and national partners like the Centers for Disease Control and Prevention to keep our patients, visitors and staff safe.
+We are taking the needed and recommended steps from our local, state and national partners like the Centers for Disease Control and Prevention to keep our patients, care partners and staff safe.

 Do I need to wear a mask when inside an UMMS facility?

+Yes.
 If you already have a mask, please bring it with you to your appointment.
 Please see our masking policy.

 Can I bring my children to appointments?

 - At the Yellow, Orange and Red Levels, children under the age of 18 are not permitted to visit the hospital, emergency department or outpatient locations (unless they are the parent or guardian of a hospitalized patient or a care partner of a patient at the end of life).

 - An exception may be made for patients at outpatient centers if the child is the infant of a nursing mother.
 Please speak with your doctor's office when scheduling your appointment if you believe that you will require an exception to this policy.

 - At the Green Level, children are permitted.